 I then glued ribbon around the edge of the entire border of the cork board.
 I started with Washi tape but it would not stick.
 It just kept pulling off.

 After that, I arranged the hands around the border and glued each down.
 It is as simple as that and super cute.
 I cannot wait to hang it up and start using it.
 What a great way to always see how little your kids were as they grow right before your eyes?
+This is a very easy project and completely adaptable to the colors that you would like.
+You could also dot paint a border and use cute stickers.
+Be creative and make it yours!

 No comments: